salaheldeen911/Spry-Plugin/README.md

 | "Y"; "y" | Case-insensitive alpha-numeric characters |
 |"?" | Any character |

-### The onSuccess() method:
+### The onSuccess(event) method:
-Now, this is the main purpose for making this plugin, some times we want to validate inputs that are not inside a ```form``` tag as a container and use the valid data for ajax requests or some other logic code, and here comes the role of the ```onSuccess()``` method like the next example:
+Now, this is the main purpose for making this plugin, some times we want to validate inputs that are not inside a ```form``` tag as a container and use the valid data for ajax requests or some other logic code, and here comes the role of the ```onSuccess(event)``` method like the next example:
 #### Html
 ```
 <div id="test">